 Er began using yoga with children in her first Preschool class as a way to transition them into nap time.
 It was these young spirits that inspired her to pursue her yoga instructor certification that led to her creation of her business, Stretching Kindness.

 She obtained her degree in Psychology and grew a strong interest in play therapy and the curious mind of a child.
 She implements play into her daily life, and has made it her occupation to nurture the young creative mind, as well as setting free the creative and playful child in each adult she works with.

-Er whole-heartily believes that in order to grow, children need a strong sense of self and a positive body image.
+Er wholeheartedly believes that in order to grow, children need a strong sense of self and a positive body image.
 When placed in an environment providing positive feedback, love, music, play, movement and more play, children will thrive.

+She is a smoothie enthusiast and a lover of writing poetry, blogs, and children’s books.
 Her intention for each class is to spread kindness & confidence.
-Through this, I hope children, teens and adults will develop not only a strong physical core, but an inner one that strengthens their sense of self.
+Through this, she hopes children, teens and adults will develop not only a strong physical core, but an inner one that strengthens their sense of self.

 If you see Heidi in class covering one of our regular teachers, please welcome her and thank her for being such a steadfast support to our main team at the studio!
 Check out her classes on the schedule too: Active Yoga on Sundays and Sweat, Stretch, Restore on Thursdays.